ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

     local rest = {symbol(int),symbol(int)}

     terra doit(first : int, [rest])
       return first + [rest[1]] + [rest[2]]
     end

 What.

 **_WHAT?!_**

 You were supposed to banish the syntax demons, not join them!
-This _abomination_ is an insult to God's creations, and makes every living being in the cosmos beg for the sweet release of death!
+This _abomination_ is an insult to the fabric of reality itself!
 It is the very foundation that Satan himself would use to unleash Evil upon the world.
 Behold, mortals, for I come as the harbinger of _despair_:

     function idx(x) return `x end
     function gen(a, b) return `array(a, b) end